 Little research has been done on the Western Spruce Budworm.
 Griffin and Turner (2012) did an extensive field study on Dendroctonus pseudotsugae (Douglas fir beetle) and Dendroctonus ponderosae (Mountain pine beetle) and found that herbivorous insect outbreaks cause noticeable changes to soil nitrogen cycling (2012).
 Current research on herbaceous insect outbreaks that occur is exploring organisms that do damage to crops.
 It is unknown as to whether any of the trees I will be looking at have any natural defense mechanisms towards these herbivores like some other conifers do.
 It is also unknown as to whether or not we can help induce a defense in my study organisms—as was attempted in the Norway Spruce (Picea abies ) (Zhao et al, 2011).
 There is also no evidence that the new growth of conifers is occurring earlier or that it is lasting for longer in our region as it is in many flowering plants on the East Coast (Miller-Rushing and Primack, 2008).

 To summarize, this study is important to local soil ecosystem dynamics.
-By looking at the rate of decomposition, it is possible to see whether or not conifer leaf litter is breaking down more quickly due to herbivory and microbial activity which in turn would add more nutrients to the soil.
-From there we can measure whether those soil nutrients are being taken up by plants or are accumulating with potential to enter the stream due to runoff, which would change stream chemistry and the community food web.
+By looking at the rate of decomposition, it is possible to see if the rate of conifer leaf breakdown is influenced by herbivory and microbial activity Leading to the addition of supplemental nutrients to the soil.
+We can measure whether those soil nutrients are being taken up by plants or are accumulating with potential to enter the stream due to runoff to monitor changes in stream chemistry and the community food web.
 From that information we can look at whether those changes are significant and whether we should be concerned with the WSB outbreaks.

+This project was part of an overarching research grant and is intended to help provide more data on WSB activity and their effect on PNW ecosystems.
+The main question of the grant being addressed was; are the WSB affecting aquatic food webs in local streams.
+To help answer that question, I looked at two smaller questions that led back to that main focus.
+The first question that was investigated was; are WSB changing that rate of decomposition of conifer litter on the forest floor in the grant’s study site.
+My project will be testing against the null hypothesis that there is no change to see whether WSB are affecting the rate of decomposition.
+A second question will also be looked at to support the data gathered on the rate of decomposition.
+The second question is; are the WSB changing net nitrification in the soils of the areas being investigated.
+This will also be tested against the null hypothesis of no change.

 Acknowledgements